-All piles (including piles monitored with a high strain dynamic tester) shall be monitored for at least the last 10 blows using a PM device as detailed in Clause 7.9.
+All piles (including piles tested with a High Strain Dynamic Tester) shall be monitored for at least the last 10 blows using a PM device as detailed in Clause 7.9.

-At least 10% of all piles, including at least one pile per pier and abutment and all test piles shall be monitored using a high strain dynamic tester as detailed in Clause 7.10.
+At least 15% of all piles, including at least two piles at the first pier or abutment and at least one pile per pier or abutment after that, and all test piles shall be tested using a High Strain Dynamic Tester as detailed in Clause 7.10.

-All raked piles shall be monitored with a high strain dynamic tester, checked against vertical piles in the same group or structure.
+All raked piles shall be tested with a High Strain Dynamic Tester, checked against vertical piles in the same group or structure.